codahale/veil-go/README.md

 decrypted.
 The signature is verified against the encrypted headers and the plaintext, assuring authenticity.

+Because Veil's KEM is authenticated, a message recipient can only decrypt the message if they have the sender's public key.
+To send an anonymous message, the sender can include the public key with a message.

 ### Passphrase-Based Encryption

 To safely store secret keys, `veil.pbenc` is used with a 32-byte random salt to encrypt the secret